 - Garam masala.
 Yes, more garam masala.
-Remember, chicken tikka masala comes packed with spices.
+Remember, this recipe loves spices.

 - Ground Cumin.
 Add more or less ground cumin to the sauce depending on your own personal preference.

 - Cardamom powder.
 Cardamom, whether ground or left whole, is strong, pungent, and quite intense.
-Because of this, most recipes do not call for an overwhelming amount of the popular spice, but instead, a small amount that is used to enhance flavor.
+Because of this, most recipes do not call for an overwhelming amount; instead, a small amount is used to enhance flavor.

 - Tomato sauce or puree.
 Two words- more sauce.